+If you have bad credit, a low salary, or are otherwise unable to obtain a personal loan from a bank, you may want to consider a loan from a moneylender, instead of a payday lender.
 Because licensed money lenders are targeting customers that were forgone by banks, they have distinct characteristics that serve needs of a different set of customers.
 The biggest difference is the risk profile of the borrowers.
 Because banks focus on people with credible credit history backed up with stable income, they are inaccessible to people who make less than $20,000 and lack a credible credit history.
 On the other hand, licensed money lenders specialize in lending to the latter category of people.
 There are certain consequences of this key difference.

 For instance, licensed money lenders tend to only make small sized loans of up to S$1,500.
 Especially for payday loans for people who make less than $20,000 per year, they will likely lend 24% less than your monthly paycheck, capping the amount you can borrow at about S$1,200.
 Because money lenders are much smaller organizations than banks, they can’t bare the risk of making a huge loan to someone with very risky credit profile.
 In contrast, banks can lend you around 2-6x your monthly salary up to $200,000, though they only lend to borrowers with stable income.

 Not only that, small size of licensed money lenders enables them to make loans extremely quickly.
 Sometimes within the hour, if not sooner.
 While personal loans in Singapore from banks are already quite competitive and extremely efficient as they are made available to borrowers within 24 hours of application, such speed still pales in face of the nimbleness with which licensed money lenders can operate.